-The jobs-to-be-done framework helps understand the reasons for someone to buy a particular product.
+It helps to understand what causes people to buy a particular product.

-It helps me frame the needs and desires very clearly.
-And it makes it easier to think about the benefits and customer experience that should shape the value proposition.
+This will help you understand how to uncover the needs and desires of a market using the job.
+And how to think about the benefits and customer experience that should shape your value proposition.

 What does “Jobs to Be Done” mean?